Twelve Indicators of Foolishness in OfficeDownload Study

 Beloved, which of these sins of the tongue categorize you as a fool?
-Memorize and meditate on appropriate Proverbs.
+Memorize and meditate on appropriate proverbs.
 Drive foolishness from your speech.
-Discipline your mouth!
-(Cf. James 3:1–12).
+Discipline your mouth (Cf. James 3:1–12).

 F. IT’S FOOLISH TO REJECT DISCIPLINE

 The point of the aforementioned Proverb is that a fool cannot even purchase wisdom because he doesn’t sense a need for it in the first place.
 Do you need the constant discipline of another to live right?
 Therein is a display of respective foolishness.
-Learn to be obedient to God when there is no one watching.
+Learn to be obedient to God when no one is watching.